 Domestic Violence

-If the domestic violence crime is considered to be “aggravated,” you can face 36 months in prison if it is your first offense.
-The minimum jail sentence for aggravated domestic violence depends on if you have had prior convictions.
+If the domestic violence crime is considered to be “aggravated,” you can face up to 36 months in prison if it is your first offense.
+The minimum jail sentence for aggravated domestic violence depends on whether you have had prior convictions.
 Depending on the situation, a defendant may be charged with a misdemeanor or a felony.
 As a result, a conviction could result in a range of punishments.
-Regardless of the charges, you should contact a Tucson domestic violence lawyer immediately.
+Regardless of the charges, you should contact a domestic violence lawyer in Tucson immediately.

 Facing domestic violence charges?
 Get the legal advice you need during a free in-person consultation.
-Call (520) 251-9561 for an appointment.
+Call (520) 251-9561 or reach out online for an appointment.
 Se habla español.

 Possible defenses to criminal charges in Arizona may include: